-We’re not sure what we love the most about this recipe - the no-knead, no-rise crust, the robust zaatar flavor, or the fact that it’s PIZZA!
+We’re not sure what we love about this recipe the most.
+The no-knead, no-rise crust.
+The robust zaatar flavor.
+Or the fact that it’s PIZZA!

 The number one thing that intimidates people about making their own pizza is the crust.
 The yeast, the rising, the punching, the waiting.
 We’ve alleviated that problem with the simplest pizza dough recipe ever.
 It takes about 5 minutes and requires no mixer and no special tools.
 Just a bowl, a wooden spoon, and your hands.

 Now that the hard part is out of the way, let’s talk about the toppings.
 A margherita pizza is a simple, thin-crusted pie adorned with the colors of the Italian flag; bright red tomato sauce, white mozzarella cheese, and green basil.
 Since we’re using canned tomatoes and not pizza sauce (which is loaded with added sugars and artificial ingredients) we need a punch of flavor and zaatar is just the right thing for the job!
 And just as you don’t want unnecessary ingredients in your pizza sauce, you don’t want that in your zaatar either, so it’s important to choose a zaatar that uses pure ingredients like the wild zaatar herb, sumac, sesame, and sea salt and contains no hidden surprises like wheat and citric acid.

 Zaatar Pizza Margherita

 Prep Time: 15 mins, Cook Time: 15 mins, Total Time: 30 mins

 Calories: 315, Fat: 9g, Protein: 11g, Carbs: 45g, Fiber: 3g

 1 can San Marzano tomatoes